VRB95/PyQt2Arduino/README.md

 5. All_In_One;

 ### Graphical User Interface
-The GUI consists of 5 tabs, 2 main tabs and 3 custom tabs.
+The GUI consists of 5 tabs: 2 main tabs and 3 custom tabs.
 Every tab consists of other widgets.
 1. Connect tab:
-   * From here you can select all the settings for serial communication, select the default settings and connect/disconnect from Arduino.
+   * From here you can select all the settings for serial communication, such as PORT, BAUDRATE, DATABITS, PARTIY, and STOPBITS.
-   The default setting are: Baudrate: 9600, Databits: 8, StopBits: 1, Parity: NoParity, only port need to be selected.
+   * The default setting are: Baudrate: 9600, Databits: 8, StopBits: 1, Parity: NoParity, and only port need to be selected.

 <p align="center">
   <img src="img\screen_1.png" alt="screenshot_1">
 </p>

 2. Console tab:
-   * This is "Serial Monitor", from here you can send data (text) to Arduino from "Send widget" and display in "Read widget" what Arduino send back to you.
+   * This is the "Serial Monitor", from here you can send data to Arduino via "Send widget" and display in "Read widget" what Arduino send back to you.
    * Also, any data sended or recived will be saved in logfile.

 <p align="center">